 There are two types of home insurance- building insurance cover and contents insurance cover.
 These can be bought separately or as a package.
 Tenants contents insurance, also known as renters insurance, is simply a contents insurance specifically designed for people who rent a home.

-Buildings Insurance
+Building Insurance

 While it is not compulsory, most mortgage lenders will insist on it as a stipulation of their loan agreement.

-Contents insurance for renters
+Contents Insurance for Renters

 While the landlord is responsible for insurance the structure, as a renter you are responsible for the insurance of your possessions and the interior décor.
-Whether you’re renting a home on your own, with a partner or your family, it’s up to you to insure your possessions against unexpected incidents.
+Whether you’re renting a home on your own, with a partner, or your family, it’s up to you to insure your possessions against unexpected incidents.

-Contents insurance covers you for loss or damage to your personal possessions in the event of theft, fire, flooding and other incidents of that nature.
+Contents insurance covers you for loss or damage to your personal possessions in the event of theft, fire, flooding, and other incidents of that nature.
 It also covers your possessions in the event of loss or damage.

 It’s important to make sure that your contents insurance covers the value of the items you need to protect.
-Take some time considering the estimated value of your personal possessions and the furniture in your home.
+Take some time to consider the estimated value of your personal possessions and the furniture in your home.
 This includes things such as furniture, carpets, and any other decor you have in the property you rent.

 If you live in a flat-share or shared accommodation then you will only want to insure your own possessions, not the possessions of everyone in the property- in this instance, you may want renters insurance.